How can schools best serve the needs of children with an SpLD and what does inclusive classroom practice look like?

 What is an SpLD?

-Specific Learning Difficulty (SpLD) is a neurodevelopment disorder, that includes various types of learning difficulties.
+Specific Learning Difficulties (SpLD) are a neurodevelopment disorder, that includes various types of learning difficulties.
 It can be diagnosed in early school-age children.

 The severity of the SpLD falls into one of these three levels: